KelseyRMonson/Umbrella-Academy/Command-Line/Command_Line_Exercise.md

 # "Getting Started with The Command Line" Exercise

-This is an exercise to get people familiar with common bioinformatics command line activities on a High Performance Computing (HPC) cluster.
+This exercise introduces common bioinformatics command line activities on a High-Performance Computing (HPC) cluster.

 These activities include:
 - 🗺️Navigating the command line